dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Iterator"></a>Iterator
 * Motivation

+In computer science, a data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.
+More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

+There are numerous types of data structures linked linked lists, arrays, vectors, maps, etc.

+Each collection of the data structure has its own structure and its own way how to access elements of the collection.

+In practice it is not convenient to access each type of collections on a different way, so it will be nice to have common interface for element-by-element access to a collection, independent of the collection’s shape.

+The Iterator pattern lets you do all this.
+The key idea is to take the responsibility for access and traversal out of the aggregate object and put it into an Iterator object that defines a standard traversal protocol.

+So, Iterator pattern, provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation

 * Story

 Book is a set of written, printed sheets bound together into a volume.